shivampandeypandey/phpphone/README.md

 ```

 ```
-2- First past the project in your www wamp folder or htdocs of xamp
+2- First paste the project in your www wamp folder or htdocs of xamp
 ```

 ```